call007/step-slider/README.md

 # Step Slider

-A lightweight, accessible step-based slider component for React.
-It snaps to discrete values (“steps”), supports labels and marks, and feels great with mouse, touch, and keyboard.
+A lightweight step-based slider component for React.
+It snaps to discrete values (“steps”), supports labels and marks, and feels great with mouse and touch.

 **Live demo →** https://call007.github.io/step-slider/